ErikSundvall/prostate/readme.md

 ## Overview

-This widget displays an interactive SVG map of the prostate divided into 48 zones (4 glands × 3 sectors × 2 depths).
+This widget displays an interactive SVG map of the prostate divided into 24 zones.
 It visualizes MRI findings (lesions) using PI-RADS scoring with colors and patterns, supports localization, and provides accessibility features.

 ## Features